Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 #### Typography

-Throughout the site, I used two fonts from [Google Fonts](https://fonts.google.com/).
-The two fonts used were "Poppins" and "Raleway", with "Raleway" being a suggested pairng for the "Poppins" font, as they're both easy to read.
+Throughout the site, I used two fonts from [Google Fonts](https://fonts.google.com/) - "Poppins" and "Raleway".
+I chose these fonts as they were a suggested pairing so they compliment each other and they are also both easy to read.
 I initially imported a number of font weights for each, ranging from 200 to 700 but after starting the site and testing different font weights, I decided on font weights 300, 500 and 700.
 "Poppins" is the main font used throughout the site and is set to uppercase where as "Raleway" was used for content in the "About" modal and the contact form.

 #### Imagery